trixi-framework/TrixiParticles.jl/paper/paper.md

     + Entropically damped artificial compressible (EDAC) SPH: As opposed to the WCSPH scheme, which uses an equation of state, this scheme uses a pressure evolution equation to calculate the pressure, which is derived by [@Clausen:2013] and adapted to SPH by [@Ramachandran:2019].

 * *Structure Systems*
-    + Total lagrangian SPH (TLSPH): System to simulate elastic structure where all quantities are calculated with respect to the initial configuration [@O_Connor:2021].
+    + Total lagrangian SPH (TLSPH): Method to simulate elastic structures where all quantities are calculated with respect to the initial configuration [@O_Connor:2021].
-    + Discrete element system: Discretization of a material system into a finite set of distinct, interacting mass elements [@Bicanic:2004], [@Cundall:1979].
+    + DEM: Discretization of granular matter or bulk material into a finite set of distinct, interacting mass elements [@Bicanic:2004], [@Cundall:1979].

 * *Boundary Systems*
     + Boundary system with several boundary models, where each model follows a different interaction rule.
-    + Open boundary system to simulate non-reflecting (open) boundary conditions [@Lastiwka:2009]
+    + Open boundary system to simulate non-reflecting (open) boundary conditions [@Lastiwka:2009].

 * *Correction methods and models*
   + Density diffusion [@Antuono:2010]